DSLR Remote Pro for Windows Help

 Recent cameras use Canon's "EOS Utility Launcher" instead of the "WFT Pairing Utility" to pair the camera with the PC.
 To pair the camera first run "EOS Utility Launcher" and click on the "Pairing over Wi-Fi/LAN" button to open the "EOS Pairing Software" window.
 Please see the camera instruction manual for information on how to setup the connection.

 Once the camera and PC have been paired successfully DSLR Remote Pro will connect to the camera just like a normal wired USB connection.
 Please make sure no other software (e.g. Canon's EOS Utility) is running as this may prevent DSLR Remote Pro from connecting to the camera.

 In operation the wireless connection should work just the same as a normal wired USB connection and give full access to the camera's controls, live view etc. The wireless connection may be slower than a USB connection, particularly as the distance between the camera and computer or wireless access point increases.

-Canon EOS 6D: The Canon EOS 6D has WiFi built-in to the camera and this works exactly the same as other camera models with separate WFT Wireless File Transmitter units except that it is not possible to capture video with the Canon EOS 6D when using the WiFi connection.
+Canon EOS 5D Mark IV, 80D, 77D, 70D, 800D/Rebel T7i, 200D/Rebel SL2, 6D Mark II and 6D: These cameras have WiFi built-in to the camera and this works exactly the same as other camera models with separate WFT Wireless File Transmitter units except that it is not possible to capture video when using the WiFi connection.

-The USB port on the Canon EOS 6D is disabled when WiFi is enabled, so please remember to disable WiFi before attempting to connect to the camera via USB.
+Important: The camera's USB port is disabled when WiFi is enabled.
+Please make sure wifi is disabled on the camera before attempting to connect via USB.